SpokezGame/build-space/README.md

 - The list of all Tutorial entities can be found on :

-localhost:8000/tutorial/all
+localhost:8000/tutorial

+- The list of all TutorialLibrary entities can be found on :

+localhost:8000/tutorial/library

-- The list of all ListTutorials entities can be found on :
+- The list of all TutorialSet entities can be found on :

-localhost:8000/list/tutorials
+localhost:8000/tutorial/set